edde-framework/edde/docs/devops/server/storage.md

 * **data**: almost every service needs some persistence

 This simple schema means you have one root of everything important: `/mnt/storage`; it's enough to harden this drive and you're happy.
-Basically :wink:.
+Basically.

 Schema itself could be based on domain name of used service, for example common services on the server (thus occupying some well known port like `80` or `443`) could live in `common` leading to: